-Technology and online security see continuous enhancements each year, but unfortunately, those upgrades have not been enough to protect databases from being breached by hackers.
-According to a December 2018 report by the Identity Theft Resource Center, over 561 million records were exposed to hackers in 2018, with well over a thousand total breaches.
-The Starwood Hotels breach drove the high increase in exposed records from the prior year.
-If your information is ever part of a data breach, you need to be ready to protect yourself from complications related to identity theft.
+Technology and online security see continuous enhancements each year, but unfortunately, not those upgrades have not been enough to protect databases from being breached by hackers.
+Identity theft remains a serious issue in the United States.
+How serious?
+According to the Identity Theft Resource Center, more than 292 million records were exposed to identity theft in 2020, arising from over 846 total breaches of security.

 In most cases, a company will notify you via email or postal mail after they discover a data breach.
 They will likely tell you what specific information has been stolen, and if things like your name, email address, username, password, mailing address, Social Security number, and financial account numbers were taken.